seyed-nouraie/Azure-Data-Lake-ETL/Nifi/readme.md

 ### ListenSyslog
-There are two listen syslog processors, one for UDP and one for TCP, listening on different ports.
-The syslog messages are parsed individually and delimited with a newline character.
-This is so that they can each be tagged according to their content.
+We start with listening on for Syslog.
+There are two listen syslog processors, one for UDP and one for TCP, each listening on different ports.
-These processors store the syslog headers and body in flowfile attributes.
+The syslog messages are handled individually so that the processor can parses the headers and syslog body and store their values into flowfile attribute.
+The syslog body attribute (syslog.body), will be used for tagging each flowfile acccording to the message type.

 ### Tag on Log Type
-This processor uses the syslog body attribute to tag the data with a new, shorter attribute to use for later routing.
-Then it drops the syslog body attribute.
+Now that the syslog body is available in an attribute, we can tag the flowfile according to its content.
+This processor uses rules that look for matches in the syslog.body attribute.
+According to the match they find they add a new attribute called sender.type.
+After adding this attribute the processor removes the longer, full syslog.body attribute since the flowfile attributes now have what they need for downstream routing.

 <img width="500" alt="image" src="https://github.com/seyed-nouraie/Azure-Data-Lake-ETL/assets/75258742/5fa34974-1156-4a05-9867-4732aab8e8b3">

-Tagging is done based on advanced rules in the processor.
-The advanced rule matches the syslog body and assigns the sender.type attribute with the value devicetype.logtype:

 <img width="1000" alt="image" src="https://github.com/seyed-nouraie/Azure-Data-Lake-ETL/assets/75258742/6ac03fd2-a8fa-4f4b-9395-31b561eb44a9">

 ### Merge by Log Type
-Records with the same sender.type are batched into single flowfiles.
-This increases efficiency downstream.
+Records with the same sender.type are merged together.
+This batching increases efficiency downstream.
 <img width="800" alt="image" src="https://github.com/seyed-nouraie/Azure-Data-Lake-ETL/assets/75258742/ae2bef3a-0b59-4bc7-8eca-1912181e1b37">